ikuo/garaponoid/README.md

 and the followings:

 ## Method declaration
-When many arguments, break line for each end of argument declaration:
+When many arguments, break lines for each end of argument declaration:

 ```scala
 def method1(